Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Motivation

-In this article, we explore whether VSA can serve as a computing framework for bringing nanoscale computing to the next level.
-We argue that VSAs provide a framework to formalize and modularize algorithms and, at the same time, bridge the computation and implementation levels in Marr's framework~\cite{MarrVision1982} for information processing systems (see Fig.~\ref{fig:stack}).
-Our proposal generalizes earlier suggestions to apply VSA for implementing specific machine learning algorithms on nanoscale hardware~\cite{HDNP17, Kanerva19}.
+In this article, we explore whether HDC/VSA can serve as a computing framework for taking emerging computing to the next level.
+We argue that HDC/VSA provide a framework to formalize and modularize algorithms and, at the same time, bridge the computation and implementation levels in Marr's framework~\cite{MarrVision1982} for information processing systems (see Fig.~\ref{fig:stack}).
+Our proposal generalizes earlier suggestions to apply HDC/VSA for implementing specific machine learning algorithms on emerging hardware~\cite{HDNP17, Kanerva19}.